 Put the old group in old familiar containers and put the new group into new containers.

-Then He goes on to say “Then both groups will be successful.”
+Then He goes on to say “Then both groups will be successful.” (for more info see Lecture BC13)

 Here is the vision Jesus has for your church.